 Nové Město’s track is not just tough on riders but also on their bikes.
 Wheels and components take a hammering from the rocks, roots, jumps, berms and sprints; many-a potential race winner has fallen victim to the temptation of hitting the technical sections just a little too fast.

-Early in the 2019 race, Kate Courtney was riding at the front of the pack when disaster struck and she suffered a flat tyre.
+Early in the 2019 race, Kate Courtney was riding at the front of the pack when disaster struck and she suffered a flat tire.
 Despite a quick fix, Courtney found herself more than 30 seconds behind the leaders at the halfway point in the race.
 Astonishingly, the American battled on and made up ground on every lap, eventually taking the lead in the final lap and achieving an incredible win, her second in a row after also taking the season opener [watch the women's race unfold from 5m 30s in the 26-minute highlights above].

 6. Tom Pidcock lives up to the hype, 2021